-The maximum stack consists of (bottom to top): 1x Step-Down Power Supply, 1x Master Brick, 8x arbitrary Bricks, 2x Master Extensions.
+The maximum stack consists of (bottom to top): 1x Step-Down Power Supply, 1x Master Brick or 1x RED Brick, 8x arbitrary Bricks (excluding RED Brick), 2x Master Extensions.
 With all Bricks being Master Bricks in a stack up to 9 Master Bricks x 4 Bricklets each = 36 Bricklets can be connected to a single stack.

 |Current Consumption||410mW (82mA at 5V)|